sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 * Do you want to offer Extended Life Cycle Support (ELS) to your customers should they be in need of extended maintenance phases of an operating system (beyond the ten years offered by Red Hat)?
 * Do you utilize Standard and Premium subscriptions for different Red Hat products to benefit from enhanced reaction times?
 Which systems should use Premium subscriptions, which should use Standard subscriptions?
 * Do you want to impose any limitations on how many systems an internal customer can deploy?
 How are subscriptions payed for (does the Linux team buy all subscriptions and distribute all costs to the internal customer or has the internal customer to buy the subscriptions themselves)?
-* What is the preferred deployment type?
-Bare metal, virtual machine?
 * Do we need to support bare metal deployments?
-If so, is the hardware standarized?
+If so, is the hardware standardized?
 Bonding?
 VLANs?
+* What is the preferred deployment type?
+Bare metal, virtual machine?
 * Any special hardware that needs special drivers (bare metal), such as Infiniband or even more specialized hardware?
 * What about DNS: Has every system to be registered to an existing LDAP server (such as Microsoft Active Directory) or can a cross-forest-trust with an existing LDAP deployment using for instance Red Hat Identity Management be considered?
-* Are there separate subnets for Linux systems? (important for reverse DNS when creating a cross-forest-trust with IdMs)
+* Are there separate sub nets for Linux systems? (important for reverse DNS when creating cross-forest-trusts with IdMs)
 * Do we need to be compliant to regulations?
 Which ones?
 * Which hardening is applicable?
 DISA STIG?
 CIS?
 NIST?
 Something different?
-* How many lifecycle environments/stages should we offer? (such as dev, qa, prod)
+* How many Lifecycle Environments/stages should we offer? (such as, e.g. `dev`, `qa`, `prod`)
 * How do we install servers?
 PXE, Discovery, Gold Image, etc.?
-* Should cloud instances be registed to the Satellite?
-(Such as instances on AWS, Azure, GCP, etc.)
+* Should cloud instances be registered to the Satellite?
+(Such as instances on Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), etc.).
 * Do we want to install highly customized systems or deploy a default and configure it after the installation?
 * What tool do we use to configure the systems?
 Satellite?
 Ansible Automation Platform?
 Puppet?
 Salt?
 Chef?
 * Do we need to enforce configuration every X minutes/hours/days/weeks?